 The Company may be subject to various claims and legal proceedings that arise in the ordinary course of its business from time to time.
 The Company will make provision for a potential liability when it is both probably that a liability has been incurred and the amount of the loss can be reasonable estimated.
-No provision related to claims or litigation was recorded at December 28, 2022 or December 29, 2021.
+As of December 27, 2023, the Company has accrued \$127,500 related to legal settlements.
+No provision related to claims or litigation was recorded at December 28, 2022.